 Device Provisioning

-The Everyware Cloud Device Provisioning Service is used to enrol new devices into an account.
+The Everyware Cloud Device Provisioning Service is used to enroll new devices into an account.
 Once successfully provisioned, the enrolled device will be added to the account Device Registry Service and will receive the configuration to connect to it so that it will eventually become a managed device.

 Through the Provisioning Service, enrolment of devices can be managed centrally within Everyware Cloud so that policies can be enforced consistently across the fleet of all the devices with a manageable, scalable and secure process.
 Besides this, the capability to automate the process strengthens security and simplify logistic aspects even further.